KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Why now?
 "We kept running into issues where people were being jerks.
 And there was no language that said, 'you can't be a jerk.'"

-Contributor Convenant, adopted by over 100 organizations, including some of the biggest players, has lineage back to the original Django Code of Conduct, which borrowed from the the PyCon 2013 Code of Conduct and Ada Initiative.
+Contributor Convenant, adopted by over 100 organizations, including some of the biggest players, has lineage back to the original Django Code of Conduct, which borrowed from the PyCon 2013 Code of Conduct and Ada Initiative.
 Pipeline: Ada Initiative -> PyCon 2013 -> Original Django Code of Conduct -> Contributor Covenant 3 -> PSF, OpenJS, Mozilla, Microsoft

 This talk was about the people management side.
 Dan published a blog post about the technical side: [The Block and Tackle of Django's Code of Conduct Working Group](https://www.djangoproject.com/weblog/2026/aug/24/coc-block-tackle/).

 AI-generated content: "Own your contributions, review them before you post, apply your own expertise- misuse of AI-generated content is a Code of Conduct violation."
 The possibility of a significant amount of Django code being written by AI and its ownership then being in question is a real concern.

-They spent the most time on the weapons policy.
+The CoC Working Group spent the most time on the weapons policy.
 They didn't want to be US-centric.
 They gave guidance to events.
 Events implement their own policy.

 "Assume good intent" is a weaponed phrase.
 You should not assume any intent.
 Look at impact.